BREAST RECONSTRUCTION USING TISSUE FLAPS IN HOUSTON & WEBSTER, TX

 How long does it take to heal from flap surgery?

 It typically takes between 1 – 2 months before your body recovers from the surgery itself.
-Immediate results are noticeable, however, it can take between 1- 2 years for your reconstructed breasts to settle on the chest wall.
+Results are immediately noticeable.
+However, it can take between 1- 2 years for your reconstructed breasts to settle on the chest wall.

 *The content and images on this page are provided with the sole intention of educating potential patients on the procedure discussed above.
 Results vary per individual and are dependent on our doctor’s consultation prior to the procedure.
 We strongly recommend undergoing a formal consultation with a board-certified plastic and reconstructive surgeon prior to scheduling and undergoing any surgical or non-surgical treatment.